Young officer slain in Harlem joined to help 'chaotic city'

 McNeil was on probation for a 2003 drug conviction in New York City.
 He also had several out-of-state arrests.
 In 1998, he was arrested in South Carolina on suspicion of unlawfully carrying a pistol, but records show the matter was later dismissed.
 In 2002, he was arrested in Pennsylvania on suspicion of assaulting a police officer, Essig said.

-Associated Press writers Michael Hill in Albany, N.Y., and Kathleen Foody in Chicago contributed to this report.
+Associated Press writers Michael Hill in Albany, New York, and Kathleen Foody in Chicago contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.